Logos, trademarks and downloads

 Colorado School of Mines unit identifier

 Unit identifiers should only be used on materials for internal audiences or audiences who are familiar with the university.
-For all other materials facing external audiences, please default to the guidance regarding institutional and anniversary marks above.
+For all other materials facing external audiences, please default to the guidance regarding institutional marks above.

 Examples for usage: